-317. This action satisfies the adequacy of representation requirement of Fla.
+321. This action satisfies the adequacy of representation requirement of Fla.
 R. Civ.
 P. 1.220(a)(4).
 Plaintiffs will fairly and adequately represent the interests of the Liability Class, and they do not have any conflict with the interests of the other members of the Liability Class.
 Plaintiffs have the same interests as members of the Liability Class and will fairly and adequately look out for and protect the interests of absent Liability Class Members.
 The same is true for Plaintiffs Azevedo de Oliveira and Spiegel, who have no conflict with the interests or members of the Personal Injury Subclass.
-Rather, Plaintiffs Azevedo de Oliveira and Spiegel share the same interests as members of the Personal Injury Subclass and will carefully guard the interests of absent Personal Injury Subclass members.
-Plaintiff Kevin Fang also has no conflict with the interests or members of the Non-Owner Personal Injury Subclass and will fairly and adequately represent the Subclass.
+Rather, Plaintiffs Azevedo de Oliveira and Spiegel share the same interests as members of the Personal Injury Subclass members.
+Plaintiff Kevin Fang also has no conflict with the interests or members or members of the Non-Owner Personal Injury Subclass and will fairly and adequately represent the Subclass.
 In fact, Plaintiff Kevin Fang as the same interests as other members of the Non-Owner